 But today, Nana was being a nuisance.
 She said she'd help me by making some stir fry, but she turned her back towards the kitchen and began to watch TV.
 I loved playing the mom and was constantly yelling and complaining and being a total nautanki while she was completely distracted by multiple episodes of Hitler Didi.
 Balla, balla I got her to make her share of the food.

-chop! chop! preparing everything from scratch is more fun
+chop! chop! preparing everything from scratch is more fun than having someone else prepare it for you |

 All I did to make this pasta was take a handful of almonds and chop them up, then went to my trusted pot of basil (the only plant in my garden that I have a relationship with - basil is like a phoren version of tulsi and it has such an intense fragrance when picked fresh and chopped up and sprinkled on anything), plucked some wilted leaves (my plant is getting old, I need to save the seeds and plant a new one for next year).